Project

 You are right.
 I changed this.
 I also decided to reintroduce the extra braces again, as the additional braces needed now at the if statement anyway should prevent further confusion.

-#16 Updated by John Lindgren almost 12 years ago
+#16 Updated by John Lindgren over 12 years ago

 This is looking good.
 Here is a revised version of the patch that gets around the whole messy changing-the-song-length-in-the-tuple by using a separate length variable.
 Would you look it over and make sure it still works?

-#17 Updated by Michael Jacobs almost 12 years ago
+#17 Updated by Michael Jacobs over 12 years ago

 Thanks for your work.
 It is a real simplification and almost worked out of the box.